Project Setup

 If chain explorer can't connect to your chain, it indicates something

 is wrong with your settings from previous steps.
-Verify that the host
+Verify that the host and ports and your blockchainID are correct (7743

-and ports are correct (7743 is the default port from
+is the default port from node-config.properties

-With that the blockchain side is ready, we can go on to the client side.
+With that, the blockchain side is ready.
+We can go on to the client side.

 The client